Courts block Louisiana abortion laws, allow Florida's 15-week ban | Law-Order

 The rulings came amid a flurry of litigation over abortion bans that began springing into effect in mostly Republican-led states after the U.S. Supreme Court last month overturned the constitutional right to the procedure nationwide.
 In Louisiana, Judge Donald Johnson issued a preliminary injunction barring the state from enforcing so-called "trigger" laws designed to ban abortions if the Supreme Court overturned the 1973 Roe v.

-A Louisiana judge on Thursday blocked enforcement of the state's abortion bans while a Florida appeals court declined to put back on hold a prohibition on abortions past 15 weeks of pregnancy that took effect earlier this month.
+A Louisiana judge on Thursday blocked enforcement of the state's "trigger" laws banning abortion while a Florida appeals court declined to put on hold a prohibition on abortions past 15 weeks of pregnancy that took effect earlier this month.
 The rulings came amid a flurry of litigation over abortion bans that began springing into effect in mostly Republican-led states after the U.S. Supreme Court last month overturned the constitutional right to the procedure nationwide.

 In Louisiana, Judge Donald Johnson issued a preliminary injunction barring the state from enforcing so-called "trigger" laws designed to ban abortions if the Supreme Court overturned the 1973 Roe v.
 Wade ruling, as it did June 24.
-In Florida, a state appeals court on a 2-1 vote rejected a request by abortion clinics to allow a recently-paused injunction that would block enforcement of the state's 15-week ban to take effect, saying a lower-court judge lacked authority to issue it.
+In Florida, an appeals court rejected a request by abortion clinics to allow a recently paused injunction that would block enforcement of the state's 15-week ban to take effect, saying a trial judge lacked authority to issue it.

+Judge Bradford Thomas, writing for a 2-1 panel of the Florida First District Court of Appeal, said only the clinics' patients, and not the clinics themselves, could claim their privacy rights were being irreparably harmed by the law.
+The court also declined to fast-track the case for the Florida Supreme Court's consideration.
+The clinics' lawyers at the American Civil Liberties Union, Center for Reproductive Rights and other groups called the ruling a "cruel" denial of Floridians' rights.

-Johnson then put a temporary hold on the laws' enforcement on July 12 while he considered whether to issue Thursday's preliminary injunction.
+Judge Johnson four days later temporarily blocked their enforcement again while he considered issuing Thursday's preliminary injunction.
 State Republican Attorney General Jeff Landry said he would ask the Louisiana Supreme Court to bring an end to the "legal circus."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)